Markdown Footnotes: How to Add Footnotes in Markdown

 Can I use footnotes in README files?

 Yes, GitHub renders footnotes in README.md files.
+The footnotes appear at the bottom of the rendered page with automatic back-reference links.

 How do I number footnotes manually?